riyavmody/pui-hw-riya/final-project/README.md

 Week 10 (Nov 4 - Nov 8) I will continue to build out the high-fidelity prototype on Figma, thinking about which visuals I would like to incorporate and how the information architecture will be organized.
 I will also use this time to begin building the website structure, coding the basic layout for parallax scrolling, and thinking about where I want to incorporate animation.
 By the end of this week, I will have a running project with a functional skeleton to show to my classmates in order to get feedback from them for the next phase of this project

 Week 11 (Nov 11 - Nov 15) I will focus on refining the layout and enhancing visual effects.
-I’ll integrate images, finalize text placeholders, and fine-tune animations to create a cohesive user experience.
+I will integrate images, finalize text placeholders, and fine-tune animations to create a cohesive user experience.
 The goal for this week is to make sure the website is both visually appealing and functional.

-Week 12 (Nov 18 - Nov 22) will prioritize accessibility and optimization.
-I’ll ensure the website is accessible, responsive, and optimized for various devices.
-After testing for high contrast and proper navigation, I’ll refine the design for ease of use.
+Week 12 (Nov 18 - Nov 22) I will prioritize accessibility and optimization.
+I will use this time to make sure the website is accessible, responsive, and optimized for different devices (e.g., screen readers, etc).
+After testing for high contrast and proper navigation, I will refine the design for any elements I missed.

-Week 13 (Nov 25 - Nov 29): will be dedicated to final adjustments, incorporating feedback, polishing the design.
+Week 13 (Nov 25 - Nov 29): I will use this week for final adjustments, incorporating feedback, and polishing the design.

-Week 14 (Dec 2 - Dec 6): This final week will be for completing the final project documentation and any other associated materials.
+Week 14 (Dec 2 - Dec 6): This week will be for completing the final project documentation and any other associated materials.

 ### *Implementation Plan*